isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/Vaccinated Travel Lane (Air) Overview.md

 <label for="title6">Singapore Citizens, PRs and Long Term Pass/In-Principle Holders (excluding Work Permit Holders)</label>

 <div style="background-color:#edf4fa;" class="content">
-<p style="line-height:1.3; font-size:18px;">All SC/PRs, Long Term Pass Holders (including In-Principle Approval (IPA) holders but excluding Work Permit Holders) and unvaccinated children aged 12 and below (i.e. born in or after 2010) in the current calendar year do not need to make any applications under the Vaccinated Travel Lane.
-However, they must also comply with all the requirements stated in the <b><a target="_blank" href="/vtl/travel-checklist">VTL (Air) Traveller's Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay Home Notice.</p>
+<p style="line-height:1.3; font-size:18px;">All SC/PRs, Long Term Pass Holders (including In-Principle Approval (IPA) holders but excluding Work Permit Holders) and unvaccinated children aged 12 and below (i.e. born in or after 2010) in the current calendar year do not need to make any applications under the Vaccinated Travel Lane. </p>

+<p style="line-height:1.3; font-size:18px;">Travellers are advised to refer to and comply with all the requirements stated in the  <b><a target="_blank" href="/vtl/travel-checklist">VTL (Air) Traveller's Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay Home Notice.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR/LTPHs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a target="_blank" href="https://eservices.ica.gov.sg/sgarrivalcard/">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR/LTPHs will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
-You are encouraged to verify that your vaccination certificates are valid using <a href="/vtl/faq#vaxcert" target="_blank">publicly available verification tools</a> if available, prior to your trip.
-MOM LTPHs may also obtain an acceptance letter from the <a href="https://eservices.ica.gov.sg/STO1/VCP" target="_blank">Vaccination Check Portal</a> and present it in lieu of an accepted proof of vaccination.
-Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>
+Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database..</p>
 </div>

 <input id="title7" type="checkbox">